greg-raven/Impeachment-Chronicles/_posts/2017-03-10-dt-is-the-most-corrupt-potus-in-my-lifetime.md

 ---
-title: 'DT is the most corrupt POTUS in my lifetime'
+title: "DT is the most corrupt POTUS in my lifetime"
 layout: post
 author:
 - Rob Reiner